readyready15728/misc/stardew-valley-notes.md

   school schedule for Community Center Reimagined and also the cooking class.
 * I think I applied the SVE patch to Little Red Schoolhouse properly but we'll see.
+* Don't change the school playground while in game.
 * [Compatibility notes for The Love of Cooking](https://www.nexusmods.com/stardewvalley/mods/6830?tab=posts) say "Disable Cooking Menu in the mod config, or disable the Better Crafting